chik0di/GDP-Data-ETL/README.md

 ## Initial setup
-The libraries needed for the code are as follows:
+The libraries needed to run the script are as follows:

 - requests - The library used for accessing the information from the URL.